Jiraphapa/template/GUIDELINE.rst

 - Compiler techniques
 - Usage of hardware accelerator

-It is important to note that
+It is inevitable to note the famous saying among software engineers ``“Premature optimization is the root of all evil”``, too early optimization of the code is not a best practice and may lead to several

 Frequent Issues and Troubleshooting
 --------